civican/legisinfo/42-1/bills/C-58/bill_text.md

     the period within which the head of the government institution shall give notice to the Commissioner of the action taken or proposed to be taken to implement the order or recommendations set out in the report or reasons why no such action has been or is proposed to be taken.

+  **(2)** The Information Commissioner shall, after investigating a complaint under this Part, provide a report that sets out the results of the investigation and any order or recommendations that he or she makes to

+    the complainant;

-  **(2)** The Information Commissioner shall, after investigating a complaint under this Part, provide a report that sets out the results of the investigation and any order or recommendations that he or she makes to the complainant, the head of the government institution, any third party that was entitled under paragraph 35(2)(c) to make and that made representations to the Commissioner in respect of the complaint, and the Privacy Commissioner if the report sets out an order requiring the head of the government institution to disclose a record or a part of a record that the head of the institution refuses to disclose under subsection 19(1), but no report is to be made under this subsection and no order is to be made until the expiry of the time within which the notice referred to in paragraph (1)(c) is to be given to the Information Commissioner.
+    the head of the government institution;

+    any third party that was entitled under paragraph 35(2)(c) to make and that made representations to the Commissioner in respect of the complaint; and

+    the Privacy Commissioner, if he or she was entitled under paragraph 35(2)(d) to make representations and he or she made representations to the Commissioner in respect of the complaint.
+However, no report is to be made under this subsection and no order is to be made until the expiry of the time within which the notice referred to in paragraph (1)(c) is to be given to the Information Commissioner.

   **(3)** The Information Commissioner may include in the report referred to in subsection (2) any comments on the matter that he or she thinks fit and shall include in that report